-The 4l category requires at least four leptons to pass the fakeable lepton object selection requirements defined in Section 5.2.1, all of which must also pass the tight requirements defined in Section 5.2.1 The p_T of the leading lepton is required to be greater than 25 GeV, and the p_T of the second lepton is required to be greater than 15 GeV.
+The 4l category requires at least four leptons to pass the fakeable lepton object selection requirements defined in Section 5.3 Ordered by cone- p_T , the leading four leptons must also pass the tight requirements defined in Section 5.3 The p_T of the leading lepton is required to be greater than 25 GeV, and the p_T of the second lepton is required to be greater than 15 GeV.
 For the trailing leptons, the requirements are $p_T > 15$ GeV for electrons and $p_T > 10$ GeV for muons.

-At least four jets (with $p_T > 30 \text{GeV}$ and $|\eta| < 2.4$) are required.
-Of these jets, at least two must pass the loose working point for the DeepJet algorithm, and at least 1 of these must also pass the medium working point for the DeepJet algorithm; i.e. there must be at least two loose b-tagged jets and at least one medium b-tagged jet.
+At least four jets (with $p_T > 30 \text{ GeV}$ and $|\eta| < 2.4$) are required.
+Of these jets, at least two must pass the loose working point for the DeepJet algorithm, and at least 1 of these must also pass the medium working point for the DeepJet algorithm; i.e. there must be at least two loose b-tagged jets, at least one of which must also be a medium b-tagged jet.